 Director of the Wellcome Trust

-Before joining Wellcome, he was Director of the Oxford University Clinical Research Unit in Vietnam, where his research interests were infectious diseases, tropical health and emerging infections.
+Before joining Wellcome in October 2013, Jeremy was Director of the Oxford University Clinical Research Unit in Vietnam, where his research interests were infectious diseases, tropical health and emerging infections.
 He has contributed to 500 peer-reviewed scientific papers and has served on several World Health Organization advisory committees.

 Jeremy was appointed OBE in 2005 for services to tropical medicine, and he has been awarded the Memorial Medal and the Ho Chi Minh City Medal by the Government of Vietnam, the Frederick Murgatroyd Prize for Tropical Medicine by the Royal College Physicians and the Bailey Ashford Award by the American Society for Tropical Medicine and Hygiene.
 He is a Fellow of the Academy of Medical Sciences.

 Jeremy is married with three children.
 He loves all sport and walking in the Alps.